 Clerical and office employees are typically classified as any anyone engaged exclusively in bookkeeping, record keeping, correspondence, data entry, technical drafting or other office work where books and records are kept.
 This classification applies only to employees who work in areas physically separated from other workplace operations.
 A clerical office normally excludes work or service areas and inventory storage.

-TYPES OF WORKPLACE HAZARDS
+TYPES OF WORKPLACE HAZARDS THAT MAY NEED AN OFFICE ACCIDENT LAWYER

 - Overexertion: Strain injuries can occur as a result of lifting and/or transporting heavy objects.
 Office workers, by the very nature of their work, are also susceptible to repetitive motion and pressure injuries.